mikf/gallery-dl/docs/configuration.rst

             * ``true``: Use a flat directory structure.
-            * ``false``: Collect a list of all gallery-folders or favorites-collections and defere any further work to other extractors (``folder`` or ``collection``), which will then create individual subdirectories for each of them.
+            * ``false``: Collect a list of all gallery-folders or favorites-collections and transfer any further work to other extractors (``folder`` or ``collection``), which will then create individual subdirectories for each of them.
 =========== =====